featuremine/tutorials/market-data01-feedhandler/README.md

 secs.erase(last, secs.end());
 ```

-Having done that I proceed to open YTP file for reading and writing and then create an instance of Yamal as follows:
+Having done that I proceed to open YTP file for reading and writing on line [binance-feed-handler.cpp:351](https://github.com/featuremine/tutorials/blob/ff04f928715f00fbd06ab0271280519029d4ba78/market-data01-feedhandler/binance-feed-handler.cpp#L351) and then create an instance of Yamal as follows:
 ```c++
 mco.yamal = ytp_yamal_new(fd, &error);
 if (error) {